heidelpay/plentymarkets-gateway/meta/documents/user_guide_en.md

 * In case of an error resulting in the order not being created while the payment has been successful will lead to an unassigned plenty payment with the error message prepended to the booking text.

 ## Known Issues
-1. Unfortunately there is no way for us to create the order if the initial order creation fails, even if the payment has been successfully booked in our backend.\
+* Unfortunately there is no way for us to create the order if the initial order creation fails, even if the payment has been successfully booked in our backend.\
 However you will be able to tell there has been an error when there are unassigned payments in your plenty backend showing an error in the booking text.
-2. Currently the log only shows the translation keys but not the translations e.g. *'Heidelpay::payment.debugHandleIncomingPayment'*.\
-This issue is known to plentymarkets and will be tended to shortly.
-As soon as a solution exists we will take appopriate action.\
-You can view the status quo here: https://forum.plentymarkets.com/t/log-uebersetzungen-heidelpay-plugin/496675